Loading...

 Portion Control

-Incorporate non-starchy vegetables such as spinach, broccoli, or cauliflower into your meal.
-These are rich in fiber and can help balance blood sugar levels.
+Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers.
+These provide fiber and help slow digestion.

 Stay Hydrated